 The pernicious problem of severely depleted policing of a subcontinental nation is compounded by the pathetic condition of the judicial system burdened with a world record backlog of 33 million cases.
-Here again, the primary cause of law’s delay is the severe shortage of judges and courtrooms.
+Here again, the primary cause of law’s delay in India’s rape crimes culture is the severe shortage of judges and courtrooms.
 Although India’s judges-population ratio has risen from a pathetic 17 per million people in 2014 to 20 per million in 2018, this ratio is also way below global norms.
 China has 144 judges and magistrates per million people, USA 980, Mexico 430 and Egypt 100.

 These statistics are eloquent testimony that India’s middle class, not excluding the academy, seems totally unaware that substantial investment in the law, order and justice system is the precondition of economic development.
 The annual investment in the law, order and justice machinery (Centre plus states) is estimated at a mere 3.08 percent of GDP.